captionpoint/CaptionPoint-Server/public/will.md

 Ironically, the happiest couple he ever wrote.
 ---
 ## HENRY:
-And even in *Othello* he used your name for Emilia.
+And even in *Othello,* he used your name for Emilia.
 ---
 ## EMILIA:
-Yes, well the man failed to realize that most successful courtships don’t include naming a character after your true love and then stabbing her to death in the end.
+Yes, well the man failed to realize that most successful courtships
 ---
+## EMILIA:
+don’t include naming a character after your true love
+---
+## EMILIA:
+and then *stabbing* her to death in the end.
+---
 ## HENRY:
 He did read your book of poems.
 ---
 ## HENRY:
-He liked it—
+He liked it…
 --
 loved it.
 ---